hendrtd/engr-1110/docs/modules/m1/module-open-announcement.md

   practicing and **doing** are vitally important to mastering the course content.

-- As in each module, all graded work items are due no later than 11:59 PM CT on the last day of the module.
+- As in each module, all graded work items are due by the last Friday of the module.
+You may submit on the last Saturday of the module for a 25% penalty, and on the last Sunday of the module for a 50% penalty.
+No work will be accepted after the last Sunday of the module.

 - Be sure to ask any questions that you have.
 The most efficient way to get general questions answered is by posting to the course forum.